Giancarlo Stanton Preview, Player Props: Yankees vs. Nationals

-On Wednesday, Giancarlo Stanton (.167 slugging percentage in past 10 games, with no home runs) and the New York Yankees play the Washington Nationals, whose starting pitcher will be MacKenzie Gore.
-First pitch is at 7:05 PM ET.
+Giancarlo Stanton -- with a slugging percentage of .103 in his past 10 games (including zero home runs) -- will be in action for the New York Yankees versus the Washington Nationals, with Patrick Corbin on the mound, on August 24 at 1:05 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Nationals.
+In his most recent game he had a hitless showing (0-for-4) against the Nationals.

 Giancarlo Stanton Game Info & Props vs. the Nationals